CupOfTea696/TwoStream/docs/installation.md

 ### Install via Composer

-Before you start, you will have to add the repository and requirements below to your composer.json, because TwoStream currently depends on a slightly modified version of Ratchet, which I hope will be added in the 4.x release.
+Before you start, you will have to add the repository below to your composer.json, because TwoStream currently depends on a slightly modified version of Ratchet, which I hope will be added in the 4.x release.

 ```php
     "repositories": [